BRVC-ORG/Prospectus-Draft/README.md

 - Have been working on mirrored-version of 𝕏 symbol, as a way of thinking-through how to better PoW in terms of (if any at all) Quantum updates

-    - Kind of like once Insurance companies start their audits; in shorthand terms, once on would see this quoteunquote mirrored or quoteunquote flipped 𝕏 symbol, s/he would immediately know what it means
+    - Kind of like once Insurance companies start their audits; in shorthand terms, once one would see this quoteunquote mirrored or quoteunquote flipped 𝕏 symbol, s/he would immediately know what it means

     - Perhaps could be used for TradingUI?